by: Thomas Young

-In this chapter, we will cover how the Internet changed personal selling, how to transition a web conversion to the sales team so it can be closed, and how sharp, web-savvy salespeople may be the best individuals to include on the web marketing team.
-Let’s start with how the Internet and web marketing have changed selling.
+In this chapter, we will cover how the Internet changed personal selling, how to transition a web conversion to the sales team so it can be closed, and how sharp, web-savvy salespeople may be the best individuals to include on the strategic digital marketing team.
+Let’s start with how the Internet and strategic digital marketing have changed selling.

 Selling and Marketing Turned Upside Down